YemenOpenSource/Yemen-info/README.en.md

 # Thanks

-For all contributers.
+For all contributors.
 You can find the contributors on the [Contributors Page](https://github.com/Yemeni-Open-Source/Yemen-info/graphs/contributors).

 But also other people who helped us with some of the names of Yemeni governorate and districts, and they are in alphabetical order: